sudoalgorithm/hello-tekton/tutorial/tutorial_script.md

 # Setup CI/CD Pipelines on Managed OpenShift with IBM Cloud Continuous Delivery

-**This tutorial is adapted from the IBM Garage Method tutorial <a href="" target="_blank">Develop a Kubernetes app by using Tekton delivery pipelines</a>, to work on IBM Cloud Managed OpenShift.**
+**This lab is adapted from the IBM Garage Method tutorial <a href="" target="_blank">Develop a Kubernetes app by using Tekton delivery pipelines</a>, to work on IBM Cloud Managed OpenShift.**

+In this lab, you will create an open toolchain that includes a Tekton-based delivery pipeline.
+You then use the toolchain and DevOps practices to develop a simple "Hello World" web application (app) that you deploy to an <a href="https://www.ibm.com/cloud/openshift" target="_blank">IBM Cloud™ Managed OpenShift</a> cluster.

+<a href="https://www.ibm.com/cloud/blog/tekton-a-modern-approach-to-continuous-delivery" target="_blank">Tekton</a> is an open source, vendor-neutral, Kubernetes-native framework that you can use to build, test, and deploy apps across a range of environments.
+Tekton provides a set of shared components for building <a href="https://www.ibm.com/cloud/learn/continuous-integration" target="_blank">continuous integration</a> and <a href="https://www.ibm.com/cloud/learn/continuous-delivery" target="_blank">continuous delivery</a> (CI/CD) systems.
+As an open source project, Tekton is managed by the <a href="https://cd.foundation/" target="_blank">Continuous Delivery Foundation (CDF)</a>.
+The goal is to modernize continuous delivery by providing industry specifications for pipelines, workflows, and other building blocks.
+With Tekton, you can build, test, and deploy across cloud providers or on-premises systems by abstracting the underlying implementation details.
+Tekton pipelines are built in to <a href="https://www.ibm.com/cloud/blog/announcements/build-and-deliver-using-tekton-enabled-pipelines" target="_blank">IBM Cloud™ Continuous Delivery</a>.

-# Prerequisites
+## Prerequisites

 1. You must have an **IBM Cloud account**.
 The account is free and provides access to everything that you need to develop, track, plan, and deploy apps. <a href="https://cloud.ibm.com/registration" target="_blank">Sign up for a trial</a>.
 The account requires an IBMid.
 If you don't have an IBMid, you can create one when you register.